natestutte/natestutte/README.md

 My name is Nate Stutte with my screenname being Magfmur!

-I'm a Software Developer who is a Junior at Drexel University.
+I'm a Software Developer who is a Senior at Drexel University.
 I often am working on my own personal projects, but also working on getting more professional projects started.

-- 🔭 I'm currently working on : Updating my README files
+- 🔭 I'm currently working on : Finishing up my final school year!
 - 🐍 Often working in Python, Processing, and Javascript
 - ✨ Interested most in Machine Learning and Data Analysis
 - 🌱 Always learning new things about software development